-Let’s be honest, a lot of us men wanted to be Batman.
+Let’s be honest, a lot of us men want to be Batman.
 A lot of us would even settle for being just Bruce Wayne.
-But, have you ever thought about why?
-Well, it’s simple really, in today’s society we are conditioned to be like Batman, who society tells us is the epitome of what it means to be a man.
+But have you ever thought about why?
+Well, it’s simple really – in today’s society we are conditioned to be like Batman, who society tells us is the epitome of what it means to be a man.
 Be strong, not just physically but mentally.
-Don’t show any emotion because emotion symbolizes weakness (unless it’s pride or anger, of course).
+Don’t show any emotion, because emotion symbolizes weakness (unless it’s pride or anger, of course).
 Take care of yourself and your family because that’s the only thing that matters.
-Make sure you have lots of women because somehow that makes you more attractive?
+Make sure you have lots of women, because somehow that makes you more attractive?
 Also, make sure you have money because money is an automatic win over everything.
-You don’t necessarily have to have all these things at once, but just one thing that makes you seems more “manly.”
+You don’t necessarily have to have all these things at once, but just one thing that makes you seem more “manly.”
 Or should I say, less like a woman…

-In a box it means trapped, with no way out.
+Being in a box means being trapped, with no way out.
 Not being able to see the light as men.
 However, that’s simply not true.
 We see what it could be like to be outside of the cages through the holes.
-We see what other men are doing to break free from the cage and live a healthy, respectable life.
-However, as soon as we try to reach our fingers out of this cage, society (our “master”), slams our hands and fingers back inside.
-Always reminding us that being outside of this cage means you aren’t a man, you’re more like a women or gay.
+We see what other men are doing to break free from the cage and live healthy, respectable lives.
+However, as soon as we try to reach our fingers out of this cage, society (our “master”) slams our hands and fingers back inside.
+Always reminding us that being outside of this cage means you aren’t a man, you’re more like a woman or gay.
 These notions of masculinity are extremely harmful to not just ourselves but the women and girls in our lives as well.
-We as men, collectively, are taught to see women with lesser value and to view them as property and the objects of men.
+We as men are collectively taught to see women as having less value and to view them as property and the objects of men.
 This is the equation that equals violence against women.
 Overwhelmingly it is men who hurt women.
-However, through work with men and boys we can end violence against women.
-Men are also are confined by this violence.
-Taking into account that 80% of victims know the man that raped them, it becomes virtually impossible for women to distinguish “safe guys” from men who are dangerous and therefore a “potential rapist.”
+However, through work with men and boys, we can end violence against women.
+Men are also confined by this violence.
+Taking into account that 80% of victims know the person who raped them, it becomes virtually impossible for women to distinguish “safe guys” from men who are dangerous and therefore a “potential rapist.”
 The result is a society with its guard up.
 Relationships with men are approached with fear and mistrust.
 Intimacy is limited by the constant threat of violence.